Daisy [Dale Collier] Creative Australia Application - R-26-495577 - Arts Projects for Individuals and Groups (V3)

 An emerging curator, Tabitha situates her curatorial practice in the quiet strength of her Kamilaroi father, and the deep creative and spiritual aptitude of her mother.
 Tabitha enters the art world with a dedication to research and emotional accessibility, accompanied by a constant view to decolonise.
 Eschewing selective solidarity, she endeavours to provide space and breathe air into creative practices which follow earnest paths to truth-telling and current discovery.

 Our strengthening connection and human touch allows integrity, creativity, and trust to shape the way we work together.
 These aren't just words—they’re a foundation.
 We believe in doing great work, building real relationships, and making an impact.
 Daisy and Nicholas met working at the Koorie Heritage Trust and have collaborated on multiple projects.
 Nicholas will be a key collaborator.
 Tristen will be producing a catalogue essay for the project, he and Daisy previously worked together on MeMo Review's Art and Crime Edition.
-Tahmina has recently been introduced to this project as a key facilitator and curatorial advisor at West Space.
-This team will also expand to include direction and curatorial advise from Sophia Cai and Tabitha Glanville for the Canberra Contemporary exhibition in late 2027.
+This team will also expand to include curatorial advise from West Space curator Tahmina Maskinyar, who is committed to amplifying the existing capacities and facilitating space for creative practice to flourish.
+They will also be joined by Uncle Rick Nelson (Djaara) and Ira Barker (Gunditjmara) for site-specific visits on Dja Dja Wurrung Country.
+Uncle Rick is dedicated to fostering understanding, respect, and connection to Aboriginal culture.
+The core contributors will also seek direction and support from Sophia Cai, Kent Morris (Barkindji) and Tabitha Glanville (Kamilaroi) before the Canberra Contemporary exhibition.

 Tera Echo, 2025.
 Installation view at Blak Dot Gallery, Brunswick VIC